VIDA-NYU/reprozip-examples/digits-sklearn-opencv/README.md

 1. [Classification](generateClassifier.py): the SVM classifier is created.
 1. [Prediction](performRecognition.py): the values of hand-written digits from the input file are predicted and recognized ([output.jpg](output.jpg)).

-To run this experiment without ReproZip, you will need to first install [scikit-learn](http://scikit-learn.org/) and [OpenCV](http://opencv.org/), and then run each script with Python, in the aforementioned order.
+To run this experiment without ReproZip, you will need to first install [scikit-learn](http://scikit-learn.org/) and [OpenCV 3.0.0](http://opencv.org/), and then run each script with Python, in the aforementioned order.

 ReproZip Package
 ----------------